rendon/dns/README.md

 Install
 =======

-    gem install envman
+    gem install dnsman

 How to use
 ==========
-The first step is to define a profile, in this profile we'll specify our list of domain names, and the corresponding values for the different environments.
+The first step is to initialize dnsman and specify one of the available tasks.

-    > envman init
+    > dnsman init

-Or you can create the file manually, *envman* uses a yml file for storing this information.

-    config 1: ...
-    config 2: ...
+The previous command will create (if doesn't exists already) a file called `dns.yml` in the `~/.dnsman/` directory.
+There you can define a list of domain names for the different environments, for example:

+    # dns.yml
+    development:
+        mongodb-server: 127.0.0.1
+        api-server: 127.0.0.1

+    test:
+        mongodb-server: 52.27.2.2
+        api-server: 52.27.2.2

+    production:
+        mongodb-server: 52.100.1.1
+        api-server: 52.100.1.2

 Let's say you are in development mode and wanna check something out in your production servers, type:

-    > envman prod
+    > dnsman production

 And now all your names in /etc/hosts will be pointing to production servers, BE CAREFUL!.

 Okay, everything is going well in production, let's go back to development:

-    > envman dev
+    > dnsman dev

-Now, let's deploy to our testing servers, we don't wanna experiment in production servers, right?:
+Now, let's deploy to our testing servers, we don't wanna experiment in production servers, right?

-    > envman test
+    > dnsman test

 Now you can deploy, upload files, make queries, etc., using the same domain names, but all is pointing to our testing servers.

+Finally, you can reset your environment using:

+    > dnsman reset

+This will restore the original `/etc/hosts` file, as it was before starting using dnsman.

 Yeah!!